yonatanmsk/bisbis10/README.md

 ## Instructions
 1. Fork this repo to your GitHub account.
-4. Clone it to your local machine.
+2. Clone it to your local machine.
+3. You can use the compose.yml file to spin up a local PostgreSQL container
-5. Complete the task.
+4. Complete the task.
-6. On completion, send your repo link to the rm-tdpisraelhomework@intl.att.com email, (a snapshot will be taken from your repo once you submit the homework). please do not update your repo after you submit the homework.
+5. On completion, send your repo link to the rm-tdpisraelhomework@intl.att.com email, (a snapshot will be taken from your repo once you submit the homework). please do not update your repo after you submit the homework.